-David Fincher is a filmmaker who's highly acclaimed for his gritty, stylish films.
+David Fincher (born 1962) is a filmmaker who's highly acclaimed for his gritty, stylish films.
 He started out directing commercials and music videos, most notably "Vogue" by Madonna.
 His movies tend to be very dark, both visually and thematically, and to evoke sensations of paranoia and claustrophobia.
-He is best known for Se7en, Fight Club, and The Social Network.
+He is best known for Se7en, Fight Club, The Social Network and Gone Girl.

 Fincher's directorial efforts:

 - Alien³ (disowned due to Executive Meddling)

 - The Girl with the Dragon Tattoo (2011 American adaptation)